mitosis-org/protocol/SECURITY.md

 ---

-Thank you for helping us keep Mitosis Chain secure! 🔒
+Thank you for helping us keep Mitosis secure! 🔒